Skip to content

 • Align the backpiece with the rear of the SixtyFive and allow the magnets to secure it in place.

-• The SixtyFive is fully compatible with VIA and QMK.
-With VIA, you can use the graphical interface to program any of the keys or layers on the SixtyFive.
+This keyboard is fully compatible with VIA and QMK.
+You can use the graphical interface of VIA to program any of the keys or layers on the Encore.

 • If using QMK, you may enter bootloader mode by pressing the physical reset button on the board or pressing Fn + Esc.